btorpey/btorpey.github.io/content/clocks.md

 can be found at Agner Fog's excellent website (<http://agner.org/optimize/#asmlib>).

-Calling gettimeofday() or clock_gettime() is pretty straightforward -- see the accompanying clocks.c source file (<https://github.com/btorpey/clocks/blob/master/clocks.c>)for examples.
+Calling gettimeofday() or clock_gettime() is pretty straightforward -- see the accompanying clocks.c source file (<https://github.com/btorpey/clocks/blob/master/clocks.c>) for examples.